4 Comedy-Programming Mistakes To Avoid

 The next night the same group had a celebrity comedian and paid him 20 times what they had paid Keith (and Keith was paid well).
 The celebrity did 50 minutes from his stage act, shook the CEO's hand and left.
 Guess who the event planner heard more praise about?
 That's right...Keith.

-ONstage (and the post-show glad-handing) is where touring comedians deliver value to the client.
-Without fame, they feel an onstage and post-show urgency which their famous colleagues don't.
+ONstage (and the post-show glad-handing) is where touring comedians, like the ones we offer, deliver value to the client.
+Without fame, they feel an onstage and post-show urgency which their famous colleagues do not.

 The celebrity did exactly what he was hired to do.
 But (in this case) Keith showed the group and its leaderhip team what a client-centric comedy show feels like.
 And they discovered they like it better.